openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

         1. Select your Gateway in the MiHome app
         2. Go to the "..." menu on the top right corner and click "About"
         3. Tap the version number "Plug-in version : 2.XX.X" at the bottom of the screen repeatedly until you enable developer mode
+		NOTE: In newest version > 3.x.x
+		- Select your Gateway and go to About
+		- Tap on the About page (on the blank part) repeatedly.
         4. You should now have 2 extra options listed: `wireless communication protocol` and `hub info`
         5. Choose `wireless communication protocol`
         6. Tap the toggle switch to enable WiFi functions.
 Note down the developer key (aka password), something like: 91bg8zfkf9vd6uw7